We used our own product for Sales Conversation Analytics

 One of the greatest areas of advancement is using cutting-edge technology to augment and enhance sales reps’ performance in conversations, and, in turn, improve sales teams’ results – increasing win rates and driving revenue.
 Sales interactions are possibly the single most important touchpoints with customers and prospects, as they are one of a very small number of ways businesses can directly speak to the consumer and impact ROI.

 CallMiner’s new Sales Conversation Analytics solution is designed to support the enterprise sales organization’s ability to win more deals, faster.
 Sales Conversation Analytics is built on the strength of our Eureka platform, which is the most powerful and comprehensive conversation analytics product on the market.
-This new sales solution is tailored to the enterprise sales user, helping executives, managers, and reps alike to identify what’s working and what’s not in sales scripts, coach and train a team of all-star reps, and gain access to a bevy of key insights directly from conversations that are already happening.
+This new conversation intelligence platform for sales is tailored to the enterprise sales user, helping executives, managers, and reps alike to identify what’s working and what’s not in sales scripts, coach and train a team of all-star reps, and gain access to a bevy of key insights directly from conversations that are already happening.

 Sales leaders need to evolve at the same pace as technology.
-If teams are embracing new software, but still using old tactics, they’re almost always going to underperform.
+If teams are embracing new sales software, but still using old tactics, they’re almost always going to underperform.
 Using the right tools is about more than just improving processes, it should be about uncovering the best practices that are driving real results and applying them at every level.
 It’s time to change the game and start moving the needle using technology.

 Let’s boil it down to a single question that can be applied to every interaction your sales team has with prospects and customers: what does the interaction aim to achieve?
 It’s a simple question that I ask a lot, but the answer is often unclear.
 Effective sales teams center conversations around the prospect, but to do this, reps must first gain an understanding of what motivates and influences their prospects.
 At a more granular level, sales teams should focus on crafting an approach that generates an ideal reaction from the prospect.
 For sales managers, this means guiding the rep with the right insight so they can in turn “coach” the prospect.